Viproz/esphome-somfy/README.md

 ## Usage:

-In your ESPHome installation create a new device, configure the different modules as you ike and add the following lines at the end:
+In your ESPHome installation create a new device, configure the different modules as you like and add the following lines at the end:

 ````
 external_components: